 After all, there are nearly 5,500 banks in the U.S. and about the same number of credit unions.

 The best banks in America:

 Finding a bank or credit union you love and that’s right for your financial situation might require you to cast a wider net.
 Savvy consumers search for a checking account that doesn’t come with the baggage of high fees and a savings account that pays more than a pittance.

-Bankrate.com partnered with MONEY to find banks and credit unions that offer the ideal combination of accounts — a free checking account (or one as cheap as possible) and a savings account that pays a high interest rate (or at least keeps the monthly fees at bay).
+Bankrate.com collected thousands of data points to find banks and credit unions that offer the ideal combination of accounts — a free checking account (or one as cheap as possible) and a savings account that pays a high interest rate (or at least keeps the monthly fees at bay).

-There aren’t many banks and credit unions that do both types of accounts well.
+Not many banks and credit unions do both types of accounts well.
 Those that do earn their title as one of the best banks in America.
 Here are our picks.

-The bank’s Smart Savings Account pays 1.05 percent APY.
-That’s 20 times the national average savings account rate, according to Bankrate’s most recent national survey of banks and thrifts.
+The bank’s Online Savings Account pays 2 percent APY.
+That’s 20 times the national average savings account rate, according to Bankrate data.

 You won’t pay a monthly service fee on either account, so customers don’t have to worry about maintaining a certain balance or opting in to special features to dodge a fee.

 One potential danger customers of internet banks face is ATM fees.
 Few or no branches may mean a small ATM network.
-Bank of Internet shines, though, offering free access to more than 43,000 Allpoint ATMs in the U.S. The bank also reimburses up to $10 per statement cycle for fees charged at other ATMs nationwide.
+Ally Bank shines, though, offering free access to more than 43,000 Allpoint ATMs in the U.S. The bank also reimburses up to $10 per statement cycle for fees charged at other ATMs nationwide.